6 Reasons to Learn Data Science Online

 Data Science Is an Exciting Career

 At their core, data scientists are problem solvers.
 Although there are no right answers, data scientists follow an iterative process, refining business questions and gathering data to determine the best possible solutions for both small and large companies.
 Valuable analytics skills data scientists possess across industries are experience with Python, SQL, data wrangling, and mathematics.
-Learning these skills may demonstrate “grit” and perseverance to an employer and could potentially lead to a promotion.
+Learning these skills may demonstrate “grit” and perseverance to an employer and may potentially lead to a promotion.
 Reskilling may also lead to more opportunities to switch careers entirely.

 Interactive Online Learning Experience Powered by Technology

 Universities are continuing to broaden their online offerings and some universities are beginning to offer online data science programs.
 Although opinions vary, employers are more comfortable accepting applicants with online degrees than before since well-respected, accredited universities are offering these programs.
-The number of students enrolled in exclusively online courses rose to over 3,000,000 in 2016 according to a study from Babson Survey Research Group in 2018.

 Technology is driving innovation in university online programming and in some cases increasing access to content and allows educators to personalize the educational experience based on students’ understanding and pace.
 Students can also communicate with professors quickly and in real time or set up a time to chat online during office hours.
 Since many online programs have more frequent assessments, students receive more feedback on their progress, which may help them evaluate their performances, target concepts they have difficulty understanding, and stay on track.